Triplesee/Large-Multimodal-Model/documents/LMM Introduction.md

 # InternVL

+## Advantages:
-(1) Strong Vision Encoder: we explored a continuous learning strategy for the large-scale vision foundation model—InternViT-6B, boosting its visual understanding capabilities, and making it can be transferred and reused in different LLMs.
+(1) Strong Vision Encoder: large-scale vision foundation model—InternViT-6B, boosting its visual understanding capabilities.

-(2) Dynamic HighResolution: we divide images into tiles ranging from 1 to 40 of 448×448 pixels according to the aspect ratio and resolution of the input images, which supports up to 4K resolution input.
+(2) Dynamic HighResolution: images being divided into tiles ranging from 1 to 40 of 448×448 pixels according to the aspect ratio and resolution of the input images, which supports up to 4K resolution input.

-(3) High-Quality Bilingual Dataset: we carefully collected a high-quality bilingual dataset that covers common scenes, document images, and annotated them with English and Chinese question-answer pairs, significantly enhancing performance in OCR- and Chinese-related tasks.
+(3) High-Quality Bilingual Dataset: dataset that covers common scenes and document images, which significantly enhancing performance in OCR- and Chinese-related tasks.

 ---

+# Findings

+## 1. Signficant advancements in the field of LMM in the last two years, and still fast evolving.

+## 2. Online tools demonstrates the capability of conducting many document understanding tasks including text extraction, informaiton extraction, document classification and some claim match tasks.

+## 3. Still space to improve, particularly information extraction from multiple documents per page, handling annotation, and more accurate claim match.

+---
-# Recommendation
+# Recommendations

-When building Vector Databases, shall we also consider the vectors for multimodal data such as images particularly (scanned or photo) documents?
+## 1. Experimenting on some of the advanced LMM such as InternVL, LLaVA-1.6, TextMonkey, LayoutLLM etc.

+## 2. Keep monitoring the development of LMM as it is still a very active research topic.

+## 3. Start planning on vector Database for image/document data when building the ATO vector databases.

 ---